 Heaven for architecture-lovers, Barcelona is the tourist magnet of Spain.
-Aside from displaying world-renowned urban planning, the city is home to true architecture gems designed by the legendary Antoni Gaudí.
+Aside from displaying world-renowned urban planning, the city is home to true architecture gems designed by the famous Antoni Gaudí.
 So, when visiting the capital of Catalunya, make sure to take a tour throughout Gaudí’s works, which are spread all over Barcelona.
-Places like La Sagrada Familia, Casa Battló, and Park Güell are sure to give you an overview of Gaudí’s picturesque architectural style, which was strongly influenced by nature.
+Monuments like La Sagrada Familia, Casa Battló, and Park Güell are sure to give you an overview of Gaudí’s picturesque architectural style, which was strongly influenced by nature.

-Paintings, sculptures, modern ceramics, and cinema, are some of the art forms that truly reflects the Spanish modernist spirit.
+Paintings, sculptures, modern ceramics, and cinema, are some of the art forms that truly reflect the Spanish modernist spirit.
 Spanish artists are well known around the world, and the people of Spain take good care of it.
-So when travelling through the country, immerse yourself in a full-on modern-art experience by visiting some of Spain’s most renowned museums.
+So when traveling through the country, immerse yourself in a full-on modern-art experience by visiting some of Spain’s most renowned museums.
 In Barcelona, for instance, you can visit the Museu Picasso, which gathers an extensive collection of artworks by the 20th-century Spanish painter Pablo Picasso.
 Still in the city, you can also go to the Joan Miró Foundation, a museum of modern art dedicated to the work of Joan Miró.

 Madrid also showcases an excellent selection of museums where you can have a glimpse of the most iconic works of art in the world.
 Dedicated to 20th-century art, the museum is home to the Guernica, by Pablo Picasso, and L’homme Invisible, by Salvador Dalí.